prateekpuri01/Serving-Strategy-Predictions-with-Sparse-Data/README.md

 This machine learning model was extremely quick to implement as compared to the MC method (seconds vs. hours) and produced similarly accurate results.

-Of course, what I would really like do is change the feature values (SSP*SSWP->FSP*FSWP) to account for risky serving strategies and then see if my model can produce reliable, updated win percentages.
+Of course, what I would really like do is change the feature values (SSP x SSWP --> FSP x FSWP) to account for risky serving strategies and then see if my model can produce reliable, updated win percentages.

 I performed such a calculation and compared the results to the win percentage difference expected by my MC model.
 The plot below compares the two results, with an R^2 value of 0.83.
 Thus, it seems like the machine learning model was able to reproduce the Monte Carlo results with reasonable accuracy while shedding hours of computation time.